iarcher444/cis376-fall2024-dev-freddie/README.md

 </-->

 ONCE YOU SEE THIS:
-<h2> ENTER YOUR NAME, YOUR GAME NAME, AND GAME URL
+<h2> ENTER YOUR NAME, YOUR GAME NAME, AND GAME URL AS AN OBJECT: </h2>

 <H1> GROUP 1 </H1>